Juvenile Products

 US CPSC Updates Gates and Enclosures Safety Standard to ASTM F1004-25

-US CPSC is mandating the updated ASTM F1004-25 safety standard for expansion gates and enclosures, effective July 19, 2026.
-Manufacturers must redesign products to eliminate pet-entry features and update third-party certifications to ensure continued compliance and market access.
+The US CPSC is mandating the updated ASTM F1004-25 safety standard for expansion gates and enclosures effective July 19, 2026.
+Companies must phase out pet-entry features and refresh third-party certifications to mitigate entrapment risks and maintain US market access.

 govinfo.govUnited StatesUnited States